 NOTE: When filling in the Resume field, keep in mind, the information you enter here needs to match the name of that candidate’s CV that you added to the ZIP archive.

 The most important thing when saving your CSV file is to save it in UTF-8 format.
 That way, TalentLyft will be able to recognize all the characters.

 Creating a ZIP archive with candidates’ CVs

-Put together all the CVs that you want to match with the candidates added to the CSV file, put them in the same folder and archive it into a ZIP file.
+Put together all the CVs that you want to match with the candidates added to the CSV file, put them in the same folder, and archive them into a ZIP file.

-NOTE: Name of the CVs have to match the name of the candidate's Resume field in CSV file.
+NOTE: The name of the CVs has to match the name of the candidate's Resume field in the CSV file.

 Sending us the data

-Once you have compiled all the data, created a CSV file and a ZIP file for your candidates’ CVs, send it to us so we could import the data to TalentLyft.
+Once you have compiled all the data, created a CSV file and a ZIP file for your candidates’ CVs, send it to us to import the data to TalentLyft.
 You can contact us via email, or if it is a larger file, upload it somewhere and send us the link.

 NOTE: When importing your old candidates and their data, we need to import them to a job in TalentLyft.
 When sending us the data, please specify to which job you want us to import those candidates.